Storyville: What is Neo-Noir Fiction?

 When it comes to fantasy and science fiction, it can certainly fall into the world of neo-noir.
 What it isn’t, unless you’re Wells Tower, is dragons and swords.
 It all comes back to the voice.
 There is nothing wrong with the supernatural in neo-noir, as long as the tone and mood still fit.
 I’d say that when it comes to the fantastic it should probably be grounded in reality, but really, what does that mean?
 A jungle setting on a planet much like Mars can veer into straight fantasy just as easily as it can turn into noir.
 It’s all about your choices.
 If it feels cliché or too familiar, then it probably isn’t neo-noir.
 Keep in the mind those two words—new and black.

 What neo-noir is not is straight horror, built on the classic models of vampires, werewolves, and things that go bump in the night.
 Update the genre and make it new again.
 Don’t rely strictly on gore—it’s not splatterpunk, not just about violence.
-In horror there are really two ways to define the genre—fear and disgust.
+Think Angel Heart.
+In horror there are really two ways to define the genre—fear (terror) and disgust (horror).
 You can be horrified, frightened, tense and anxious or you can be revolted by what you see.
 Often it’s both.
 Take that classic horror idea of tension and make it new, make it special, something we haven’t seen before, and don’t rely on the monster, the beast, don’t rely on the blood and guts.
 Be smarter than that.
 I think the only thing harder to write than horror is comedy.
 It is definitely tough to scare people, but if you can worm your way into a contemporary setting, something your audience can relate to, then you have a chance.
+Update: I've since written this column on terror vs horror, which may add some insight to this section.

 You may have heard this term used before in regards to speculative fiction, primarily fantasy and science fiction.
 When you bridge the gap between classic fantasy and science fiction to reach literary fiction, this is what I’m talking about.
-It’s also been called the new weird ("noird") or the fiction of strangeness.
+It’s also been called the new-weird ("noird") or the fiction of strangeness.
 I’ve also heard it applied to fiction that slips in and out of reality, stories that turn surreal, even bizarre.
 I think you can see how this would fit into the neo-noir world.
+Update: Though I do think the new-weird is actually its own thing, something I wasn't AS aware of back when I wrote this.
+The new-weird came out of the OLD weird (Lovecraft) merged with the visceral body horror of Clive Barker.

 There are certain characteristics that are attributed to literary fiction—a seriousness and complexity, introspective prose with layered characters, elegantly written, an in-depth study of people and emotions often told at a slower pace.
 Which can be either boring or fascinating, depending on the author.
 And that’s not to say that genre fiction doesn't also have these same characteristics.
 In fact, part of the neo-noir movement, this genre-bending fiction, is doing exactly that—taking the best of genre fiction and blending it with the best of literary fiction.
 Literary fiction can certainly fit into the chorus of voices that is neo-noir, and in fact, those are usually the authors I’m most drawn to when forced to pick from literary lists, whether that’s in my MFA program or reading in general.
 These black sheep are some of the most compelling voices in literature today.